Vegetarian Mushroom and Wild Rice Soup

 I do, however, like meeting new neighbors!
 And so because I’m a total extrovert, I was all “soup group! meeting neighbors! sounds awesome – sign me up!”, because this is what we extroverts do.
 An activity you’re not totally interested in, but something interactive with other people?
 All in!

 And thus, a few weekends ago, it was my turn to make 8 quarts of soup to disperse amongst my neighbors.
-Here’s my criteria for soups I *do* enjoy.
+Here are my criteria for soups I *do* enjoy.

 - Must be thick and hearty.